International Day of Cooperatives

 According to the United Nations, today is about, “celebrating a future in which human development and social justice are prioritie.
 At a time when income inequality is rising around the world, it is good to be reminded that solutions to inequality do exist.
 The co-operative model is foremost among these solutions since it contains aspects of sustainable development at its core and is based on ethical values and principles.”

-This year’s theme is “Rebuild better together”.
+Last year’s theme was “Rebuild better together”.
 The commemoration of this day is intended to increase awareness and appreciate the role played by cooperatives in human development and social-economic transformation.
 Cooperatives play an active part in creating and maintaining employment worldwide and are significant economic factors in several national economies.
 Cooperatives are a reminder to the international community that it is possible to pursue both economic viability and social responsibility.

 Thanks to unique values, principles, and governance structures, cooperatives have sustainability and resilience at their core, with concern for the community as the seventh of their guiding principles.
 They have a unique contribution to make to delivering all the UN’s Sustainable Development Goals and their associated targets.